csabapalfi/awesome-pagespeed-metrics/README.md

 See [Leveraging the Performance Metrics that Most Affect User Experience](https://developers.google.com/web/updates/2017/06/user-centric-performance-metrics) by @philipwalton / Google

-Use the questions below to organize/prioritize your metrics:
+Use the questions below to organize/prioritize your metrics from the user's perspective.

 ### Is it happening?
 * Did the navigation start successfully?